jsborjesson/passwords/source/Background.md

 I then remembered that my mother would have to go through this process as well, but her password manager was a notebook.
 It was her compromise when I argued that she needed unique passwords, but she thought password managers were too complicated.
-Suddenly I weren't feeling so good about being able to switch out the passwords on 30 different accounts so quickly.
+Suddenly I wasn't feeling so good about being able to switch out my passwords on 30 different accounts so quickly.
+I knew that the few accounts she needed to change was going to cause her more trouble than all of mine.

-Since Heartbleed was such a big deal, she was already aware that she needed to change her passwords, and didn't complain too much, but I knew that changing her 4 or 5 accounts were going to cause her much more pain than it did for me.

 I've been interested in computers for as long as I can remember, before I had a password manager I made up my own algorithm so I could remember my passwords for all different sites.
 I've spent a lot